happybeing/vdash/README.md

     ./target/release/vdash-crossterm --help

 ## Using vdash - SAFE Network Node Dashboard
-`vdash` is provides a terminal based graphical dashboard of SAFE Network Node activity on the local machine.
+`vdash` provides a terminal based graphical dashboard of SAFE Network Node activity on the local machine.
 It parses input from one or more node logfiles to gather live node metrics which are displayed using terminal graphics.

-**Status:** work-in-progress, not useful yet unless you want to help!
+**Status:** useful work-in-progress, help welcome!

 ## Get SAFE Network pre-requisites
 1. **Get Rust:** see: https://doc.rust-lang.org/cargo/getting-started/installation.html